ppelayo1/Responsive-iframe/readme.txt

 3. The iframe in the website, demonstrating from a desktop viewpoint.

 == Changelog ==

+= 1.1.1 =
+* Max Width setting now using px instead of REM.

 = 1.1.0 =
 * Adds to advanced settings an option to specify max-width of Iframe